ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 <a name="r1"></a>

-# Reason #1: Girls getting B's are More Likely to Leave STEM Fields than Boys getting B's
+# Reason #1: Girls are More Likely to Leave STEM Fields than Boys Given the Same Grades

 ---